Ed Yakacki, III

 - Food allergies

 - Lactose intolerance

-You are at a higher risk for colorectal cancer if you have a few of these conditions:
+You are at an increased risk for colorectal cancer if you have a any of the following conditions:

-If you’ve been diagnosed with Ulcerative Colitis, Crohn’s Disease (IBD) or other “gut stuff,” you are at an increased risk for colorectal cancer and should be screened earlier.
+If you’ve been diagnosed with IBD (Ulcerative Colitis or Crohn’s Disease) you are at an increased risk for colorectal cancer and should be screened earlier.
 Talk with your physician about the appropriate time for YOU to have a colonoscopy.